-The results they found were mixed and quite dependent on the situation.
-Having a single graphics card in the x16 or in the x8 slot does not make a big difference.
-For instance, on games and certain applications like Davinci Resolve, the performance difference between plugging in a single card in the x16 or the x8 slot was minimal.
+A slight difference has a single graphics card in the x16 or the x8 slot.
+For instance, on games and specific applications like Davinci Resolve, the performance difference between plugging in a single card in the x16 or the x8 slot was minimal.

 GamerNexus Performance Report

 Gamersnexus.net has a great guide on exploring the performance drop of a single graphics card.
 They test the MSI GTX 1080 Gaming X graphics card on various games using the x16 and x8 PCIe slots.

 You can see a maximum 1% performance drop when using a graphics card in an x8 slot.
 Quite negligible.